telerik/ajax-docs/controls/htmlchart/functionality/visual-template.md

 The function that will create the custom visual receives arguments that provide context appropriate for the element that called it.
 This can include the `rect` ([kendo.geometry.Rect](http://docs.telerik.com/kendo-ui/api/javascript/geometry/rect)) that defines where the visual will be rendered, `createVisual` - the function that can be used to get a default visual, and various `options` depending on the item type.
 You can find more examples in the Kendo UI online demos: [Line Charts - Custom Visuals](http://demos.telerik.com/kendo-ui/line-charts/visuals) and [Bar Charts - Custom Visuals](http://demos.telerik.com/kendo-ui/bar-charts/visuals).

-**Example 1** shows how you can customize the series and their legend items to create a 3D look.
-You can see it in action in the [HtmlChart - Custom Visuals](http://demos.telerik.com/aspnet-ajax/htmlchart/examples/functionality/visual/defaultcs.aspx) online demo.
+**Example 1** shows how you can customize the markers, series items and their legend items to create a 3D look.
+You can see it in action in the [HtmlChart - Custom Visuals](http://demos.telerik.com/aspnet-ajax/htmlchart/examples/functionality/visual-templates/defaultcs.aspx) online demo.

->caption Figure 1: A chart with custom visuals for its series and legend items.
+>caption Figure 1: A chart with custom visuals for its series, markers and legend items.
 This is the result from Example 1.

 ![Figure 1 - Custom Visual Template example](images/custom-visual-template-example.png)